sphilazar/dsi-notes/pair.md

         * x-axis: Percentage of test instances (that are predicted True)
         * y-axis: Profit

-5. Run the `profit_curve` function with these models: Logistic Regression, Random Forest, Gradient Boosting and SVM.
+5. Run the `profit_curve` function with these models: `Logistic Regression`, `Random Forest`, `AdaBoost`, `Gradient Boosting` and `SVM`.
 Don't forget to use sklearn's [StandardScalar](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to scale your data first!

 6. What model and threshold yields the maximum profit?
 What proportion of the customer base does this target?